 Federal sex crimes are often some of the most severe crimes in the United States.
 They typically carry the most severe penalties with significant time in federal prison, huge fines, and sex offender registration that impact every part of a defendant's life after being released from incarceration.

-If the sex crime involved a minor, the penalties are often even more severe.
-If the sexual related crime involved violence, or even resulting in death, then a defendant will receive the harshest penalties under the federal sentencing guidelines.
+If the sex crime involves a minor, the penalties are often even more severe.
+If the sexually related crime involved violence or even resulted in death, then a defendant will receive the harshest penalties under the federal sentencing guidelines.

-There are several types of federal sex crimes that carry a mandatory minimum sentence if a defendant is convicted, which is discussed further below.
+Several types of federal sex crimes carry a mandatory minimum sentence if a defendant is convicted, which is discussed further below.

-For more information, our sex crime defense lawyers are providing a detailed review below.
+Our sex crime defense lawyers are providing a detailed review below for more information.

 Common Federal Sex Offenses

 Under Title 18 of the United States Code, federal law defines sex offenses.
 The most common criminal sexual related violations that can fall under the umbrella of federal jurisdiction are listed below;

 - 18 U.S.C. § 2252 child pornography includes possession, distribution, producing, and selling.
 If you are found with obscene material that depicts a minor under 18 participating in sexual conduct, you could be facing federal child porn charges under this statute.

 - 18 U.S.C. § 2241 aggravated sexual abuse or aggravated rape can be charged if someone uses threat or force on another person, or minor under 16, to participate in sexual activity or by having sex with someone who can't give consent to high intoxication from drugs or alcohol.